 After all, both are aimed right at the families who need the space to cart people and gear, and are more concerned with safety than sporty manners.
 Which one's better for you?

-The Honda is one of the top sellers in the compact SUV segment, along with the Toyota RAV4 and the Ford Escape.
+The Honda, freshly redesigned for 2017, is one of the top sellers in the compact SUV segment, along with the Toyota RAV4 and the Ford Escape.
 The larger Sorento is more of a competitor to the Ford Edge, Hyundai Santa Fe, and Nissan Rogue.
 The Sorento offers an optional third row with two more seats, whereas Honda has the larger Pilot to fill that role.

 From the outside, the redesigned Sorento is so evolutionary that it’s easy to let your mind fill in the lines, if you knew the previous model.
 The Sorento’s proportions look familiar, with a more prominent version of the Kia grille, some cleaned-up and more mature, upscale details in front and in back, and more softly rounded lines for most of what's in between.

 The Kia Sorento carries over two engines from the previous model.
-A 185-horsepower 2.4-liter four-cylinder is the base powertrain, and a 290-hp 3.3-liter V-6 sits at the top of the line.
-But for 2016, Kia added a new turbocharged 2.0-liter four making 240 hp.
-All three are paired to a six-speed automatic transmission and can be ordered with front- or all-wheel drive.
+A 185-horsepower 2.4-liter 4-cylinder is the base powertrain, and a 290-hp 3.3-liter V-6 sits at the top of the line.
+But for 2016, Kia added a new turbocharged 2.0-liter inline-4 making 240 hp.
+All three are paired to a 6-speed automatic transmission and can be ordered with front- or all-wheel drive.
 We preferred the 2.0T model for its perky feel in most types of driving, even if its off-the-line acceleration wasn't the fastest of the three.

 From the driver's seat, the latest Sorento responds and performs much better than its predecessor.
 The steering tracks better on center, the suspension provides a firm, composed ride, and the stiffer body structure gives a heftier, more confident feel and a vault-like German ride.
 Fuel economy is about par for the class, with the highest at 24 mpg combined for the 2.4-liter with front-wheel drive, down to 19 mpg for a fully-loaded AWD with the V-6.

-The Sorento wins the comfort and utility race by a slim margin.
+The Sorento wins the comfort and utility race by a slim margin, especially considering that it's a larger veicle.
 The Sorento's driver’s seat now has extendable thigh bolsters—definitely of use to taller drivers.
-Second-row space is essentially the same for two- and three-row versions, although two-row models include an underseat storage system..
-Adults will find the third row too short and hard to be comfortable over a long day—although it's just fine for a quick dinner outing with those under 5’10”.
+Second-row space is essentially the same for two- and three-row versions, although two-row models include an underseat storage system.
+Adults will find the third row too short and hard to be comfortable over a long day—although it's just fine for a quick dinner outing with those under 5-feet-10.

 The CR-V designers put their best and highest efforts into space and utility, providing excellent interior space combined with impressive back-seat comfort and good ride comfort in general.
-The rear has one of the most clever folding seats in its class, with the pull of a strap tumbling the lower cushion forward into the footwell, angling the headrest forward, and flipping the rear seatback forward, leaving a completely flat load floor with a low cargo liftover height of just 24 inches.
+The rear has one of the most clever folding seats in its class, with the pull of a strap tumbling the lower cushion forward into the footwell, angling the headrest forward, and flipping the rear seatback forward, leaving a completely flat load floor with a low cargo liftover height.

 Both the CR-V and Sorento offer lots of interior space, good safety scores, and a suitable set of features for family-hauling duty.
-But the Sorento wins our comparison for its superior performance and a higher-quality interior.
+But the Honda wins our comparison for its superior value and a higher-quality interior.